 How can you ensure that your dorm furniture is made from sustainable, safe, and long-lasting material?
-Is it possible and affordable to meet the highest environmental standards when selecting furniture for your residence halls?
+Is it possible and affordable to buy sustainable residence hall furniture?

 There’s a lot of confusion and even misinformation on this topic in our industry.

 That’s why we created this guide.
 To help you sort through the details and determine what level of sustainability you want in your furniture.

 I probably don’t need to tell you this, but most students are idealists.
 These days, they want to know how their furniture is made and if it meets high environmental standards.

 But the values of sustainability go beyond the idealism of college students.

 The recent Climate Summit in Paris, which garnered unprecedented international commitment, was perhaps the most significant global referendum on the topic of sustainability to date.

 Like never before, the world is making the health and welfare of our biosphere a priority.
 With this in mind, you still need to balance idealism with the very real considerations of cost and the limits of your budget.